madzadev/voice-cue/README.md

 11. Drag and drop support
 12. Upload both MP3 and WAV
 13. Fully responsive
-14. Colorful UI for easier
+14. Colorful UI

-## Tech stack
+## Tech stack 🛠️

 NextJS - React application framework
 Deepgram -
+compromise, sentiment - For text processing react-tagcloud - react-tabs - react-drag-drop-files wavesurfer.js
 GitHub - To host the code
-Netlify - To deploy the project
-ESLint, prettier - For linting and code formatting Namecheap - For custom subdomain (configured on Netlify)
+Netlify - To deploy the project, serverless functions ESLint, prettier - For linting and code formatting Namecheap - For custom subdomain (configured on Netlify)

-## Licence
+## Licence 📚

 AudioCue is an open source project.
 The feature requests are welcome.